Erik-orange/ES6-Data_Structures_-_Algos/README.md

 ### :book: Two-Pointers Pattern

-Usually, we use one pointer to navigate each element in an array.
+Usually, we use a single pointer to navigate each element in an array.
 However, there are times when having two pointers (left **/** right, low **/** high) comes in handy.